Refinitiv/Real-Time-SDK/Java/Eta/README.md

 # Developing

-If you discover any issues with regards to this project, please feel free to create an Issue.
+If you discover any issues with this project, please feel free to create an Issue.

 If you have coding suggestions that you would like to provide for review, please create a Pull Request.